Skip to content

 Mandatory reports

-All regulated health care professionals, employers of occupational therapists, facility operators and associates/partners of regulated health care professionals are under a statutory duty to report certain concerns to the College, including concerns of suspected sexual abuse of a patient, professional misconduct, incompetence, and incapacity.
+All regulated health care professionals, employers of occupational therapists, facility operators and associates/partners of regulated health care professionals are under a statutory duty to report certain concerns to the College, including:

 Learn more about Mandatory Reports.